dimagi/commcare-cloud/docs/commcare-cloud/commands/index.md

 (Alias `ap`)

-Run a playbook as you would with ansible-playbook, but with boilerplate settings already set based on your <environment>.
+Run a playbook as you would with ansible-playbook
-By default, you will see --check output and then asked whether to apply.

 ```
 commcare-cloud <env> ansible-playbook <playbook>
 ```

-##### `playbook`

-One of the `*.yml` files located under `commcare_cloud/ansible` which is under `src` for an egg install and under `<virtualenv>/lib/python2.7/site-packages` for a wheel install.
+By default, you will see --check output and then asked whether to apply.

-##### Example
+#### Example

 ```
 commcare-cloud <env> ansible-playbook deploy_proxy.yml --limit=proxy
 ```

+##### `playbook`

+The ansible playbook .yml file to run.
+Options are the `*.yml` files located under `commcare_cloud/ansible` which is under `src` for an egg install and under `<virtualenv>/lib/python2.7/site-packages` for a wheel install.

 ### `deploy-stack`

 (Alias `aps`)

 Run the ansible playbook for deploying the entire stack.
-Often used in conjunction with --limit and/or --tag for a more specific update.

 ```
 commcare-cloud <env> deploy-stack
 ```

+Often used in conjunction with --limit and/or --tag for a more specific update.

 ### `update-config`

-Run the ansible playbook for updating app config such as django localsettings.py and formplayer application.properties.
+Run the ansible playbook for updating app config.

 ```
 commcare-cloud <env> update-config
 ```

+This includes django `localsettings.py` and formplayer `application.properties`.

 ### `after-reboot`

 Bring a just-rebooted machine back into operation.
-Includes mounting the encrypted drive.

 ```
 commcare-cloud <env> after-reboot
 ```

+Includes mounting the encrypted drive.
 This command never runs in check mode.